Tuesday, July 05, 2016

 "Revelation of-Jesus Christ which gave to-him the God to-show to-the slaves of-him which(things) it-is-binding to-occur in quickness and he-showed-by-signs having-sent off through the angel of-him to-the slave of-him to-John (Kingdom Interlinear).

-We have three occurrences of "of-him," αὐτοῦ, the singular genitive case of αὐτός.
+We have three occurrences of αὐτοῦ in this verse: this form is the singular genitival case of αὐτός.

 How can we tell from the syntax whether the referent of αὐτοῦ is God or Jesus Christ?

-I have personally grappled with the syntax of this passage for years and can say that it is quite hard to determine the pronominal referents on the basis of syntax alone.
-It is quite possible, however, that the referent of τοῖς δούλοις αὐτοῦ and τῷ δούλῳ αὐτοῦ Ἰωάννῃ and διὰ τοῦ ἀγγέλου αὐτοῦ is God.
-But Christ could be viewed as the intermediate agent of the revelation.
+Quite frankly, it is challenging to determine the pronominal referents on the basis of syntax alone.
+But it is quite possible that the referent of τοῖς δούλοις αὐτοῦ and τῷ δούλῳ αὐτοῦ Ἰωάννῃ and διὰ τοῦ ἀγγέλου αὐτοῦ is God.
+Yet Christ could be viewed as the intermediate agent of the revelation.
 That is, God is possibly the specific referent in Rev. 1:1, but He acts through Christ.
-Conversely, God (Jehovah) could have given the revelation to Christ, who in turn sent "his" angel to God's servant, John.
+Conversely, God (Jehovah) could have given the revelation to Christ, who in turn sent "his" angel to God's servant John.

 Rev 22:6 explicitly states: Καὶ εἶπέν μοι, Οὗτοι οἱ λόγοι πιστοὶ καὶ ἀληθινοί, καὶ ὁ κύριος ὁ θεὸς τῶν πνευμάτων τῶν προφητῶν ἀπέστειλεν τὸν ἄγγελον αὐτοῦ δεῖξαι τοῖς δούλοις αὐτοῦ ἃ δεῖ γενέσθαι ἐν τάχει (UBS5).